y0va/hummingpy/README.md

 ### Platform
 We decided to use [Raspberry 3 SBC](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) with [Wolfson Audio Card](https://www.element14.com/community/community/raspberry-pi/raspberry-pi-accessories/wolfson_pi).
-Use the Raspian Jessie Lite image from: https://www.raspberrypi.org/downloads/raspbian/
+Use the Raspian Jessie Lite image from: https://www.raspberrypi.org/downloads/raspbian/ Don't forget to enable ssh: https://www.raspberrypi.org/documentation/remote-access/ssh/ All configuration is done via ssh.
+Raspian standard UN/PW: pi/raspberry

 ### Sound Drivers
 #### Wolfson Audio Card
 I did some kernel patching to get the Wolfson Card running on a raspbian, but today the drivers seem to be included within the Kernel: http://www.horus.com/~hias/cirrus-driver.html
 Run the right usecase script, to activate the hardware suitable for your case.
-Normally `./Record_from_Linein.sh`
+Normally `./Record_from_Linein.sh` Disable the built-in sound card: http://www.instructables.com/id/Disable-the-Built-in-Sound-Card-of-Raspberry-Pi/ Now we can talk to the Wolfson Card as 'default'.
 #### Normal USB Chips
 Normal USB Sound Cards also work aout of the box, but have less quality.